 Although it is convenient to connect these systems to your home wifi, it makes the video vulnerable to hackers that try to learn your day-to-day behavior.

 According to CNet, researchers have found that doorbell cameras had vulnerability leaking wifi login information and could give hackers access to your account allowing them to stream and send messages to the user in an attempt to deceive.

 “It had been sending this sensitive information over an unencrypted network, which meant that anyone viewing that network could have seen your username and password for your Wi-Fi.
 The potential hacker would have to be within a range of your Wi-Fi to carry out this attack.” [ii]

 When using doorbell cameras, there is only one camera view with one vantage point, limiting their effectiveness.
 CCTV systems, on the other hand, have multiple camera views with more than one vantage point.
 This means that more areas are covered in the video recordings which presents more options for forensic enhancement to the forensic video technician.

 CCTV systems have multiple cameras installed that are typically out of reach, making it difficult for anyone to steal or damage them.
 Doorbell cameras, however, are mounted in closer ranges that are easy to access and susceptible to damage or theft.

-There are many makes and manufacturers of doorbell cameras.
-Our research has pointed us to PC Magazine which featured the article The Best Video Doorbells for 2019 [iii].
+There are many makes and manufacturers of doorbell video cameras.
+Our research has pointed us to PC Magazine, which featured the article The Best Video Doorbells for 2019 [iii].
 We recommend doing some research before purchasing a doorbell camera and consider home surveillance (CCTV system) as an option.

-Look throughout the rest of our website for more information on forensic video enhancement and to contact us.
+Browse our website for more information on forensic video enhancement and contact us with any questions.